- Computing & Information Technology

 - Additional Readings

-A transient electromagnetic signal produced by a nuclear explosion in or above the Earth's atmosphere.
-Though not considered dangerous to people, the electromagnetic pulse (EMP) is a potential threat to many electronic systems.
+A burst of electromagnetic energy.
+In a military context—and the subject of this article—an electromagnetic pulse (EMP) is a transient electromagnetic signal produced by a nuclear explosion in or above Earth's atmosphere (Fig. 1).
+Though not considered directly dangerous to people, EMP is a potential threat to many electronic systems.
+See also: Atomic bomb; Electromagnetism; Electronics; Hydrogen bomb; Nuclear explosion

 The content above is only an excerpt.